victorzappi/LDSP/README.md

   ```
   You should see the number of the installed version!

 - **Ninja Build System**: we use this tool to speed up the building process of LDSP applications.
-The LDSP environment includes the NDK and some third-party libraries (all open-source) that need to be built and linked against, and [Ninja](https://ninja-build.org/) makes this almost effortlessly!
+The LDSP environment includes the NDK and some third-party libraries (all open-source) that need to be built and linked against, and [Ninja](https://ninja-build.org/) makes this almost effortless!

     - Linux: install via your package manager
     - macOS: install via Homebrew or MacPorts; otherwise follow Windows’ guidelines